Sanika-Nandakumar/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of favorite things:
+- 🐱
+- 🐶
+- 🌙
+- 💃
+- 💻

+in order,there are my favorite series:
+1.Money Heist
+2.Friends
+3.Stranger things